AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, Jennifer Doudna & Samuel H. Sternberg
-* Astrophysics for People in a Hurry, Neil deGrasse Tyson
 * Introduction to Linear Optimization, Dimitris Bertsimas & John N. Tsitsiklis

 ## The Backlog